University of Traditional Medicine, Mandalay

-The University of Traditional Medicine, Mandalay (UTM), in Aungmyethazan, Mandalay, is a public university of Burmese traditional medicine.
-The Ministry of Health and Sports administered university under the department of traditional medicine offers a five-year Bachelor of Myanmar Traditional Medicine degree program and accepts about 100 students a year.
+The University of Traditional Medicine, Mandalay (UTM), in Aungmyethazan, Mandalay, is a public university of Burmese traditional medicine in Myanmar.
+The Ministry of Health-administered university under the Department of Traditional Medicine offers a five-year Bachelor of Myanmar Traditional Medicine degree program and accepts about 150 students a year.

 History

-UTM was established in 2001 on an 11.42-acre (4.62-hectare) campus.
-Its present building complex was completed in 2004.
+UTM was established in 2002 Jan 9th on an 11.42-acre (6.98-acre) campus.
+Its present building complex was completed in 2004 December.

 Program

-The university accepts about 100 students annually, based solely on their university entrance exam scores.
+The university accepts about 150 students annually, based solely on their university entrance exam scores.
 The total enrollment is 602 for the 2008 academic year.
 The university offers a five-year program including a one-year internship and confers a BMTM (Bachelor of Myanmar Traditional Medicine) degree.